 CAUTION!!!
-If you get thyroid treatment to get your periods back, make sure you use birth control of some sort if you want to prevent a pregnancy.
+If you get thyroid treatment to get your thyroid under control, make sure you use birth control of some sort if you want to prevent a pregnancy.

 Now, if your thyroid is normal, then you may get a prescription for progesterone to take for 7-10 days.

 Why do we do this?
 Well you need to understand how your period or menstrual cycle works.

 Click on the picture–it should open, and be clearer than this!!

 Your ovaries make the female hormone ESTROGEN all month.
 There are at least 40 little eggs (tiny CYSTS), that we can see get going each month (many more get going, but we can see about 40 on ultrasound), hoping to be the next human being.
 Thank goodness only one will typically “go all the way”—or we’d be having MEGA litters!
 Like “octamom” on crack!!!
 If TWO eggs “go all the way”, then you could have twins, if they get anywhere near a sperm!

 ESTROGEN starts to build up the lining of the womb (building up a “period”), — getting everything ready for an egg–a cozy little bed!